tesujimath/letters-to-amy/content/post/how-long-o-lord/index.md

 that you would not believe if told.”
 {{< /quote >}}

 And so it is for us.
 We would not believe if told the work the Lord is doing in our own waiting time.
-It is a work of faith, of holiness, and of fulfillment of promises.
+It is a work of faith, of holiness, and of fulfilment of promises.

 Praise the Lord, wonder and be astounded, Amy, for he is doing a work in our lives which we would not believe if told! 🙏